orielhaim/RCL/README.md

 ```
 Licensed under the MIT License.
 See full text above.

 RCL-E Addendum: Commercial use permitted only with Contributions equivalent to 2% of gross revenue related to the use of this project.
 Quarterly submissions required.
-See RCL-E section for obligations.
+See LICENSE-RCL-E for obligations.
 ```

 ### MIT + RCL-EE (Enterprise Easy)